Anna Sanor, School Co-Founder, Head of School, and Co-Lead Elementary Teacher

 Melodie Stenger, Co-Lead Elementary Teacher

-While Melodie has taught philosophy at the University of Montana and Penn State University for the past sixteen years, reading Montessori’s works convinced her that her true calling lies in reaching students when they are much younger.
+While Melodie has taught philosophy at the University of Montana and Penn State University for the past seventeen years, reading Montessori’s works convinced her that her true calling lies in reaching students when they are much younger.
 She has a Master’s in Liberal Arts from St. John’s College and a PhD in Philosophy from Penn State, and her research has centered on philosophies of education.
 In 2021, she will finish the elementary certification program through the Age of Montessori training institute.

 Her time homeschooling her two dyslexic children has convinced her that different children follow different paths toward full development, but with the right environment and guide, every child will reach that destination.
 Melodie believes that Montessori education provides that right environment, and she strives to be that right guide.